 - A simple chain survey cannot be done in built-up areas.

 - Chain surveying becomes a more complex method when points are increased in between the areas being surveyed.

-This method is used for small scale surveys to describe the boundaries of plots and to locate the existing feature on them.
+Chain Surveying is used for small-scale surveys to describe the boundaries of plots and to locate the existing feature on them.

-In this method the area is divided into various triangles, the edges of the different triangles are measured in a straight field with a chain or tape and no angular measurements are taken.
+In this method the area is divided into various triangles, the edges of the different triangles are measured in a square field with a chain or tape and no angular measurements are taken.